 In lieu of flowers, memorial contributions may be made to Lake Winola United Methodist Church.
 For directions or to leave an online condolence, visit the funeral home website.
 Jennings-Calvey is honored to serve the family of Linda Dennebaum

-To send flowers to Lin's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Lin (Jackson) Dennebaum, please visit our floral store.